ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 For the methods to work, you need to connect to the private network through the SL VPN service, such as [IBM Cloud SSL VPN - AMS01](https://vpn.ams01.softlayer.com/prx/000/http/localhost/login) or through another server that is connected to the network.

-**Note:** Lenovo hardware disk images larger than 50 MB must be mounted using the IMM console interface > media tab.
+**Note:** Lenovo hardware disk images larger than 50 MB must be mounted by using the IMM console **interface > media tab**.

 ## Option 1 (preferred): using IPMI (ISO on a CIFS share)
 {: #bm-mount-iso-opt-1}

-If you already have infrastructure deployed on {{site.data.keyword.cloud_notm}}, you can configure an existing server to offer a CIFS share to the internal network.
+If your infrastructure is already deployed on {{site.data.keyword.cloud_notm}}, you can configure an existing server to offer a CIFS share to the internal network.
 You can then mount any ISO on there to a bare metal server.

-This is the preferred method for installing a custom OS on a bare metal server because it installs over the local network, which is very fast and can keep an ISO mounted even if you log out or get disconnected from the management interface.
+This option the preferred method for installing a custom OS on a bare metal server.
+IPMI installs over the local network, which is fast and can keep an ISO mounted even if you log out or get disconnected from the management interface.

 Follow these steps to install a Custom OS from a CIFS Share:

-1. Make sure you have placed the ISO on the CIFS Share.
+1. Make sure that the ISO is on the CIFS Share.
-* Login to the IPMI management console by pointing your webbrowser to the IP specified in cloud.ibm.com and under devices -> your server (device details) -> Remote Mgmt.
-The username and password are also specified here.
+* Log in to the IPMI management console by pointing your web browser to the IP specified in cloud.ibm.com.
+* Go to **Devices** > your server (device details)** > **Remote Mgmt**. **Note:** The username and password are also specified here.
 * Hover over the **Virtual Media** and click **CD-ROM image**
-* Fill in the appropriate details, click **Save and Mount**.
+* Fill in the appropriate details and click **Save and Mount**.

-* Not all users have permission to change the BIOS of the server.
-If necessary you can open a ticket to support requesting:
+Not all users have permission to change the BIOS of the server.
+If necessary, you can open a ticket to support requesting:
-  * root user administrator privileges on IPMI (to be able to change the Virtual Media Attach mode)
+  * Root user administrator privileges on IPMI (to be able to change the Virtual Media Attach mode).
   * Change the boot sequence to ‘IPMI Virtual Disk’ as first boot option.
+  {: note}

+### What next

-* After these changes have been made, go back to the IPMI management console and go to configuration -> Remote session and change attach mode to; **attach**.
+After you make these changes, go back to the IPMI management console and go to configuration -> Remote session and change attach mode to; **attach**.
 In some older IPMI consoles, you can skip this option.
 * Reboot the server and boot from the virtual media.